 Heat 1 tablespoon oil in a large non-stick frying pan over high heat.
 Add chorizo and break up chunks with a spoon.
 Keep cooking, stirring occasionally, until cooked through, about 5-8 minutes.
 Lower heat if the chorizo burns at all, and add a tablespoon of water if it sticks.
 (All chorizo is different!)
 Once it's cooked, spoon chorizo into a bowl and set aside.

-If the pan seems dry, add another tablespoon of oil.
-Lower heat to medium.
-If there's some oil left in the pan from the chorizo, go ahead and add onion, pepper, and tomatillo, along with 1/2 teaspoon salt.
+Return pan to burner, lower heat to medium.
+There should be some oil left in the pan from the chorizo; add onion, pepper, and tomatillo, along with 1/2 teaspoon salt.
+(If the pan's dry, add a bit more oil first, then the veggies and salt.)
 Cook over medium heat, stirring occasionally, until onion is beginning to brown, about 10 minutes.
 Add baby spinach, the chorizo, and black beans, and stir until spinach is wilted.
 Crack eggs so that they are evenly spaced throughout the pan.
 Sprinkle with another 1/2 teaspoon salt, plus 1/2 teaspoon pepper.
 Let them set for a few seconds, then use a spatula to softly scramble, folding the eggs gently into the chorizo-bean mixture.
 Remove from heat.

 Top with cilantro and cheese and serve with tortillas, guacamole, salsa, hot sauce, and lime wedges for squeezing.